zoegaidmore/cse15l-lab-reports/LabReport3.md

 ```

 This change in code fixed the bug because the original code created a new empty array called `newArray`, then, in reverse order, added the elements of `newArray` to the original array `arr`.
 So, the elements of the empty array (all 0's) were added to the array `arr`, which was then returned.
 The returned array would always be all 0's.
-The new code, however, added the elements of `arr` to the empty array `newArray` in reverse order. `newArray` is then returned, which is an array containing the elemtns of `arr` in reverse order.
+The new code, however, added the elements of `arr` to the empty array `newArray` in reverse order. `newArray` is then returned, which is an array containing the elements of `arr` in reverse order.